Last Updated on 17 December, 2020 by Veronica

 It’s an ideal place to visit the city if you are self-sufficient in your van.
 Here’s the link to get there.

 In Berlin, you will find accommodation for all tastes and budgets.
-As in all major cities, depending on the area and the quality of the hotel, the prices will change.
+But, of course, as in all major cities, the prices will change depending on the area and the quality of the hotel.

 Here’s my recommendation, by location, price, and customer reviews: The Hotel Arcotel John F Berlin.
 It has 4th stars, is very well located, just a five-minute walk from Museum Island and a 20-minute walk from the Brandenburg Gate.